-The SisterWorks’ model – Work Empowers Women – runs flexible dual programs, where women are ‘learning by doing’ how to work effectively in Australia (earning money is a key element that encourages women to improve their personal development and ensure social, emotional and economic participation) while developing English literacy and business skills.
+The SisterWorks’ model – Work Empowers Women – runs flexible dual programs, where women are ‘learning by doing’ and discover how to work effectively in Australia.
+Earning money is a key element that encourages women to improve their personal development and ensure social, emotional and economic participation while developing English literacy and business skills.
 More importantly, the women gain confidence, empowering them to develop skills to address and manage present challenges and barriers that otherwise prevent them from accessing individual pathways to employment, entrepreneurship, further education and community connectedness.

-The SisterWorks Empowerment Hub is a child-friendly space which provides a supportive environment with a strong collective supporting women in child-friendly surroundings.
-SisterWorks brings women together in a safe space to learn, experience share, support and grow through face to face and safe digital platform education and knowledge sharing.
+The SisterWorks Empowerment Hub is a child-friendly space which provides a supportive environment to empower women.
+SisterWorks brings women together in a safe space to learn, experience, share, support and grow through face to face and safe digital platform education and knowledge sharing.
 Our Empowerment Hub has Four Pillars supported by an integrated program of social, design and business mentors:

-Design Lab – a workshop program run by professional volunteers designed to help women learn the skills to make high-quality products.
+Design Lab – a workshop program run by professional volunteers designed to help women learn the skills to develop their own high-quality products.
 The Design Lab fosters the development of excellent skills in production lines, professional service and collaborative teamwork.

-Cooking Lab – a commercial kitchen provides women with end-to-end food production skills, transferable business and mentoring support.
+Cooking Lab – a commercial kitchen provides women with end-to-end food production knowledge, transferable business skills and mentoring support.

-Work Lab – helps women learn the fundamentals of retail sales and supply chain distribution channels (our two retail stores in Richmond and South Yarra, pop-up shops, SisterWorks online shop and via corporate and wholesale orders).
-50% of the gross sales profit goes back to the women who make the product thus promoting economic sustainability for women.
+Work Lab – helps women learn the fundamentals of retail sales and supply chain distribution channels.
+SisterWorks has two retail stores in Richmond and South Yarra, several pop-up shops, SisterWorks online shop and corporate and wholesale orders.
+50% of the gross sales profit goes back to the women who make the product, promoting economic sustainability for women.

-Business Hub – navigation of pathways to education, productive employment, entrepreneurship and leadership.
+Business Hub – assisting women with the navigation of pathways to education, productive employment, entrepreneurship and leadership in Australia.

 Together we are strong - Present and Future Plans